-Chances are pretty high that you’ve seen an orange tabby cat, and you’ve probably met a few, too.
-If you’re familiar at all, you know that this coat belongs to some of the sweetest, most lackadaisical felines who love long naps and snuggles.
-If you are thinking of searching for an orange tabby, or you’re just curious about this fantastic feline, take a look at these 15 terrific facts.
+The chances are pretty high that you’ve seen an orange tabby cat, and you’ve probably met a few, too.
+If you’re familiar with them, you know that they’re some of the sweetest, most lackadaisical felines that love long naps and snuggles.
+If you are searching for an orange tabby, or are just curious about this fantastic feline, take a look at these 15 terrific facts.

 The 15 Most Fascinating Orange Tabby Cat Facts